kilpkonn/msc-thesis/main.typ

 - Between the reservation and the activation point, the two-phase borrow acts as a shared borrow.
 - After the activation point, the two-phase borrow acts as a mutable borrow.

-There is also an option to escape the restrictions of borrow checker by using ```rust unsafe``` code blocks.
+There is also an option to escape the restrictions of the borrow checker by using ```rust unsafe``` code blocks.
 In an ```rust unsafe``` code block, the programmer has the sole responsibility to guarantee the validity of aliasing rules with no help from the borrow checker.

 == Term search <term-search>
 Term search is the process of generating terms that satisfy some type in a given context.
-In automated theorem proving this is usually known as proof search.
+In automated theorem proving, this is usually known as proof search.
-In Rust, we call it a term search as we don't usually think of programs as proofs.
+In Rust, we call it a term search, as we don't usually think of programs as proofs.

 The Curry-Howard correspondence is a direct correspondence between computer programs and mathematical proofs.
 The correspondence is used in proof assistants such as Coq and Isabelle and also in dependently typed languages such as Agda and Idris.
-The idea is to state a proposition as a type and then to prove it by producing a value of the given type as explained in @propositions-as-types.
+The idea is to state a proposition as a type and then prove it by producing a value of the given type, as explained in @propositions-as-types.

 For example, if we have addition on natural numbers defined in Idris as shown in @idirs-add-nat.
 #figure(